Did you ever wish you could drink a fresh fruity beverage and instantly master any foreign language?

 Is this guy serious right now?

-Well buckle up ladies and gentlemen you’re in the Creative Language Learning Series and it doesn’t get more serious than language learning smoothies.
+Well, buckle up, ladies and gentlemen, you’re in the Creative Language Learning Series, and it doesn’t get any more serious than language learning smoothies.

-- Make sure you have some ice in the freezer – you’re going to need this to make sure the language stays frozen in your brain.
+- Make sure you have some ice in the freezer – you’ll need this to ensure the language stays frozen in your brain.

 - Blend your ingredients using milk for about 1 minute.
 Using milk to blend everything reinforces speaking patterns and native accent.

 - Drink up, and BAM, enjoy your new language.